What is Islamic Fiscal Policy?

 • Efficient Allocation of Resources.

-Abedeen Salama mentions the following four objectives of this:
+Abedeen Salama mentions the following four objectives of Islamic Fiscal Policy:

 • Resources Allocation.